ju-hyunb/SetLogger/README.md

 --------

-When executing a file that you want to leave a log, you can use it anywhere by passing the location of the log setting file to a factor
+When executing a file that you want to leave a log, you can use it anywhere by passing the location of the log setting file to a factor.
 By changing the name of the log file for each executable file, the log file may be managed independently for each service.

 #### For example